feiyang-k/AutoScale/README.md

 - *Wikipedia*: A well-organized and meticulously curated dataset of encyclopedia articles, delivering a broad spectrum of knowledge across multiple disciplines.
 We only use English samples with 'en' in meta-data.
 - *StackExchange*: This domain captures a variety of user-generated content from discussions and question-answer sessions across numerous technical topics.

-Given copyright restrictions with the \texttt{Books} domain on Hugging Face, we have opted for an alternative source available at https://yknzhu.wixsite.com/mbweb.
+Given copyright restrictions with the *Books* domain on Hugging Face, we have opted for an alternative source available at https://yknzhu.wixsite.com/mbweb.
 For each domain, we ensure only samples with more than 1000 characters are retained.
 For each sample, we randomly extract a continuous block of 1000 characters.
 For the *Wikipedia* domain, we keep only those samples that are in English.
 Samples are selected without replacement.
 Additionally, for each domain, a held-out dataset comprising 10K samples is reserved to evaluate the perplexity of the pretrained model.

 For training Encoder-only LMs, the 5 domains of training data utilized are listed as follows: